 This tool cannot yet gather only URLs that are pertinent.
-In all tested case studies, a substantial amount of irrelevant results within the dataset has remainedirrelevant results within the dataset has remainedmarketplace, Twitter.
+In all tested case studies, a substantial amount of irrelevant results within the dataset has remained.

 The methodology is fully described in the paper referenced above

 The information in this section has been collated from the published report Detecting Online Environmental Crime Markets (Carl, et al., 2019).